"Dore Lake...contains some of our richest remaining stands of white spruce

 The oldest blocks of timber were found in the East Bay area, showing trees of approximately one hundred eighty-six years old.
-This particular block of old trees cover an area of about one hundred nineteen square miles.
+This particular block of old trees covers an area of about one hundred nineteen square miles.
 Another area of rich timber was located on Spruce Point.
-The survey concluded that Dore Lake timber was excellent for saw log material, because of it's height and slow taper.
+The survey concluded that Dore Lake timber was excellent for sawlog material, because of it's height and slow taper.

-In 1944, Waite's Fisheries of Big River, constructed a sawmill on Murry's Point, for the purpose of producing lumber to make fish boxes.
+In 1944, Waite's Fisheries of Big River, constructed a sawmill on Murry's Point, to produce lumber to make fish boxes.
 The mill employed approximately twelve to eighteen men.
 Andrew Snell and Erick Viden were in charge of the mill operation.
 The trees were felled during the winter and hauled to the mill by horse and there decked on the ice.
 They were sawn into lumber during the summer months.
 Waite's logged approximately three miles west of the mill.

 The annual cut of the mill was estimated at 125m C.B.F. in 1947.
 The setup of this mill could have handled more than this annual capacity.
 However, Waite's only took what lumber it needed for fish boxes.

-During the 1960's, Bill Chelafuer and Carl Grandberg logged in the Whelen's Bay area.
+During the 1960s, Bill Chelafuer and Carl Grandberg logged in the Whelen's Bay area.
 Alonzo Gallant and Nels Edson logged in the Tower Beach area. and Landon Reid operated in the Smith's Bay area.
-The Saskatchewan Timber Board had a sawmill established on Big Island for the purpose of sawing birch logs into lumber.
+The Saskatchewan Timber Board had a sawmill established on Big Island to saw birch logs into lumber.

 Waite's Fisheries sawmill at Murry's Point.